entrecode/ec.components/README.md

 npm run publish
 ```

+To publish a new package, make sure you run ```npm publish --access=public``` before running lerna.
+Make sure you update the symlinks.sh and delete-modules.sh scripts to make it work for the demo server.

 ## Import Structure
 All imports inside src/packages that import from the same package or another ec.components package must be relative.
 - Imports from the same package should always import the index file "from '..'"